sbwoodside/dundasvalleyorchestra.ca/index.md

 Join the DVO and our concert partner Hamilton Amateur Astronomers on a musical and visual journey to the stars!
 Guest performers include students from the Hamilton Suzuki School of Music and HAALSA Student Soloist Award winner, violinist Sohan Mukherjee.

+At 2 p.m. there will be a pre-concert youth educational experience in the Moss Davidson Room at the church.

 Featuring:

 - *Soprano Soloist: Sarena Paton*